mail-in-a-box/mailinabox/security.md

 `fail2ban` provides some protection from brute-force login attacks (repeated logins that guess account passwords) by blocking offending IP addresses at the network level.

-The following services are protected: SSH, IMAP (dovecot), SMTP submission (postfix), webmail (roundcube), Nextcloud/CalDAV/CardDAV (over HTTP), and the Mail-in-a-Box control panel & munin (over HTTP).
+The following services are protected: SSH, IMAP (Dovecot), SMTP submission (Postfix), webmail (Roundcube), Nextcloud/CalDAV/CardDAV (over HTTP), and the Mail-in-a-Box control panel & munin (over HTTP).

-Some other services running on the box may be missing fail2ban filters.
+Some other services running on the box may be missing Fail2Ban filters.

 `fail2ban` only blocks IPv4 addresses, however.
 If the box has a public IPv6 address, it is not protected from these attacks.

 Outbound Mail
 -------------

 The basic protocols of email delivery did not plan for the presence of adversaries on the network.
-For a number of reasons it is not possible in most cases to guarantee that a connection to a recipient server is secure.
+For a number of reasons, it is not possible in most cases to guarantee that a connection to a recipient server is secure.

 ### DNSSEC

 The first step in resolving the destination server for an email address is performing a DNS look-up for the MX record of the domain name.
-The box uses a locally-running [DNSSEC](https://en.wikipedia.org/wiki/DNSSEC)-aware nameserver to perform the lookup.
+The box uses a locally running [DNSSEC](https://en.wikipedia.org/wiki/DNSSEC)-aware nameserver to perform the lookup.
 If the domain name has DNSSEC enabled, DNSSEC guards against DNS records being tampered with.

 ### Encryption